omahs/cometbft-docs/README.md

 ## Running the site locally

-If you want to run the site locally you can run the follow command:
+If you want to run the site locally you can run the following command:

 ```
 make serve